bgreenwell/bmisc/README.md

 ```

 ### Easily set new seed values for simulation experiments
+I commonly find myself needing to set new seed values for small simulation experiments.
+While this is as easy as ```set.seed(123)```, I find it much easier to think of words or sentences instead.
+For example, in demoonstrating the law of large numbers (LLN), we would have to generate some random numbers.
+For reproducibility, we specify a seed such as above.
+However, I find it much easier to use a descriptive string: ```setSeed('LLN simulation')```.
 ```S
 > setSeed("Some random numbers")
 > rnorm(3)  # should give: 1.7500983 -0.1093635 -0.9958618